 Renal (Kidney) Failure Pet Care

-As a professional pet sitter that is a certified veterinary assistant you can imagine the horror stories I have heard over the years about the unqualified pet care taker that cared for the renal failure pets.
+As a “Specialized” professional pet care service that has a medically certified & trained team (including 2 Certified Veterinary Assistants & a Veterinary Technician), you can imagine the horror stories we have heard over the years about the pet care services that take on pets with Kidney Failure that have no certified medical training or experience.
 A pet sitter caring for a dog or cat with renal failure has to be familiar with the treatment and management of this disease to know what to look for & know what to do.
 Increased water consumption & urinating, poor appetite (its critical to keep a renal failure pet eating!), depression, special low protein diet, blood pressure pills to improve blood flow to the kidneys, potassium gluconate, Calcitriol, Azodyl (kept in the refrigerator), and the infamous subcutaneous fluids!
-A personal suggestion on giving pills, Greenies “Pill Pockets” work great!